tinode/chat/README.md

 Instant messaging server.
 Backend in pure [Go](http://golang.org) ([Affero GPL 3.0](http://www.gnu.org/licenses/agpl-3.0.en.html)), client-side binding in Java for Android and Javascript ([Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)), persistent storage [RethinkDB](http://rethinkdb.com/), JSON over websocket (long polling is also available).
 No UI components other than demo apps.
 Tinode is meant as a replacement for XMPP.

+Version 0.5.
 This is alpha-quality software.
 Bugs should be expected.
-Version 0.5.
-Follow [instructions](INSTALL.md) to install.
+Follow [instructions](INSTALL.md) to install and run.

 A demo is (usually) available at [http://api.tinode.co/x/samples/chatdemo.html](http://api.tinode.co/x/samples/chatdemo.html).
 Login as one of `alice`, `bob`, `carol`, `dave`, `frank`.
 Password is `<login>123`, e.g. login for `alice` is `alice123`.